-Sometimes it itches, tightens, burns or stings in the affected area.
-Rosacea is accompanied by dryness .
+Occasionally it itches, tightens, burns or stings in the affected area.
+Rosacea is associated with dryness .

 Rosacea grade 2

-The inflammation is now clearly coming to the fore.
-Bubbles and nodules form on the skin.
+Inflammation is now clearly in the foreground.
+Blisters and nodules form on the skin.
 Lymphedema is also not uncommon.
-They show up as swellings on the face, because there is a lot of lymph going there.
+They appear as swellings on the face, because there is a lot of lymph running there.

-☝️ This level is often confused with acne and treated incorrectly.
+☝️ This stage is often confused with acne and mistreated.
 Acne leads to keratinization, which causes comedones and inflammatory pimples, which are mainly reddened locally.
-In rosacea, on the other hand, the inflammation is in the connective tissue, i.e. deeper in the skin.
+With rosacea, on the other hand, the inflammation is in the connective tissue, i.e. deeper in the skin.
 This leads to a rather flat reddening with fine veins.